sflanker/replit.github.io/README.md

 These are the [docs](https://docs.repl.it) for [Repl.it](https://repl.it) stored in markdown.

 This project also holds a simple webserver to render and serve the docs.
-You can run it locally with
+You can run it locally with:

 ```
 npm i